nathan-folsom/traw/readme.md

 - Infinite canvas: i.e. terminal is a window onto a larger space, instead of representing the whole space.
 - Move boxes
 - Configurable keybindings
-- Use junction characters where arrows intersect boxes
 - Box text justification and alignment
 - Flexboxy layout
 - Undo/redo